wondasom/donut-chart-card/README.md

 About the list,

-- [x] There is a list of donut chart card that shows data provided by a JSON dataset, using AJAX request.
+- [x] There is a list of donut chart card that shows data provided by a JSON object, using AJAX request.
+- [x] All of the cards look the same, but show different data.

 About each widget(card),